heathcliff26/turbo-clicker/README.md

 1. Download the [latest release](https://github.com/heathcliff26/turbo-clicker/releases/latest)
 2. Unpack the archive into your installation folder
 3. Switch to the installation folder
-4. Install the desktop file to list the app in the search by running:
+4. Install the desktop file and udev rules by running:
 ```bash
 ./install-desktop.sh -i
 ```